 In 2008 Rawlins Cross reunited after a several year hiatus and released Anthology, a compilation of its best recorded songs.
 In Fall 2010, the band released Heart Head Hands (GroundSwell/ Warner Music).
 This marked the band’s first full album release in 12 years.
 Around that time, the band performed for Queen Elizabeth II at a large outdoor event in Halifax.

-Rawlins Cross, has, again, rekindled their magic with their six-track EP, Rock Steady, set for released December 1st, 2017 through GroundSwell Music.
+Rawlins Cross, has, again, rekindled their magic with their six-track EP, Rock Steady, released December 1st, 2017 through GroundSwell Music.
 Rock Steady was co-produced by Jon Landry and Geoff Panting.
 This collection of new songs along with a string of successful festival performances, has added some spring to the step of this venerable East Coast act.